DishaMohindru1/Game_controller/README.md

-# Pico Game Controller Project
+# Pico wh Game Controller Project

 This project uses the **TinyUSB** stack and the **Raspberry Pi Pico** to construct a USB gaming controller.
 The game controller uses the USB Human Interface Device (HID) protocol to transmit data to a host, such as a PC, and reads input from buttons and an analogue joystick.